Skip to main content

 Terminal User Interface (TUI)

-The EPOS CLI v1.0.0 introduces an interactive Terminal User Interface (TUI) built with the tview library.
-This provides a menu-driven experience for managing Docker and Kubernetes deployments without needing to remember command syntax.
+The EPOS CLI includes an interactive Terminal User Interface (TUI) built with tview.
+It provides a menu-driven experience for managing Docker and K8s environments without memorizing command syntax.

 Launching the TUI